glsorre/tatami/readme.md

 ```

 ##Base stylesheet
-Check the files into the expamles folder.
+Check the file into the expamles folder.

 Tatami defines a set of variables which guide the aspect defined in the base stylesheet.